IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 #### 3.71.6.1 JSON Web Token

+The Authorization Client and Authorization Server actors SHALL support signed JWT token as specified in JSON Web Signature [RFC 7515].
+Any actor that supports this transaction MAY support the JWE (unsigned but encrypted) alternative of the JWT token.

+Of the signature of JWT algorithms specified in the JSON Web Algorithms [RFC 7518], the following algorithm SHALL be supported:
+- *HS256*: HMAC using SHA-256 hash algorithm.
+- *RS256*: RSA using SHA-256 hash algorithm.

+Other algorithms such as:
+- *ES256*: ECDSA using P-256 curve and the SHA-256 hash algorithm ("ES256")

+are RECOMMENDED.
+Other algorithms MAY be supported except the "NONE" that MUST NOT be used.

+Note:
+- It is RECOMMENDED to use asymmetric (public-key based, e.g., RS256) methods for signing access token.
+When asymmetric methods are used, Resource Server do not need to store sensitive symmetric keys, making these methods more robust against malicious attacks.

-In the JSON Web Token option the access token is defined as JSON object with the follwing attributes:
+In the JSON Web Token option the access token is defined as JSON object with the following attributes:

 - *iss* (REQUIRED): A single valued string identifying the instance which issued the access token (e.g.,the Authorization Server) [JWT Access Token, Section 2.2].